Finding a frame for concert prints and posters can feel like a hassle, so it often ends up getting pushed further down the to-do list.

-And if you're not ready to frame yet, look for acid-free print storage such as an archival sleeve to protect it.
+And if you're not ready to frame quite yet, look for acid-free print storage such as an archival sleeve to protect it.
 We recommend Baroque Portfolios as one of the best options for storing, protecting or transporting your collection.

 Concert posters and prints are large and not always a standard size, so the search for a ready-made frame to fit can be time-consuming or just fruitless.
-More importantly, off-the-shelf frames come with cardboard or masonite, as well as standard glass which will damage your artwork over time.
+More importantly, off-the-shelf frames come with cardboard or masonite, as well as standard glass which can damage your artwork over time.

 Custom framing allows you to order the exact size frame you need to fit your poster and select high-quality materials.
-We make it super easy to custom frame your poster online without having the hassle, extra expense, and long wait times of taking your prints to a frame shop.
+We make it super easy to custom frame your poster online without the hassle, extra expense, and long wait times of taking your prints to a frame shop.

 All of our frames include acid-free matting and backing boards to protect your artwork from discoloration and museum-grade acrylic that is thick, shatter-resistant, and available with UV protection to keep your poster's colors from fading.

 We'll handcraft each frame to fit the dimensions you provide and ship everything out within a few days.